 If you’d like to increase your levels of focus, read my guide to meditations for concentration.

-So Hum meditation is a wonderful and relaxing meditation technique that will quiet your mind and relax your body.
+Both forms are wonderful, relaxing techniques that will quiet your mind and relax your body.
 If you’ve been stressed it will help you to unwind and to let go.
 Try it for 20 minutes and let me know how you get on.
 And for best results, book a private session with me.